6f73/6f73/README.md

 **`Developer`**

 I create games and other software as a hobby in my spare time.
 Information technology enthusiast who's keen on learning more.
 Every project is built from the ground up all by my self, including code, art and design.
-Although my projects may contain sound effects and fonts that are not mine.
+However my projects may contain sound effects and fonts that are not mine.

 The quote "It's not the **destination**, it's the **journey**." by Ralph Waldo Emerson describes my philosophy of programming quite well.